magento/merchdocs/src/cms/block-add.md

 1. Use the [Widget]({% link cms/widget-static-block.md %}) tool to place the completed block on a specific page in your store.

 ## Delete a block

 There are two ways to remove created block.
-You can remove it from Blocks grid, or from the edit block page.
+You can remove it from _Blocks_ grid, or from the edit block page.

 ## Method 1: Remove a block from the Blocks grid

 1. On the _Admin_ sidebar, go to **Content** > _Elements_ > **Blocks**.
-1. Locate the blocks using filters above the grid, select the checkbox of the blocks to be deleted.
+1. Locate the blocks using filters above the grid and select the checkbox for one or more blocks to be deleted.
 1. In the upper-left corner of the list, set **Actions** to `Delete`.
 1. To confirm the action, click <span class="btn">OK</span>.